-1.13.
+I.I3.
 Tax Loss Carry-forward

-On January 1st, 2007 an evergreen tax loss carry-forward against the taxpayer's NTI was introduced in Colombia28 for income tax purposes.
-The 2016 Tax Reform Act limited this carry-forward to the 12 fiscal years following the year in which the tax loss accrued.
+On January 1st, 2007 an evergreen tax loss carry-forward against the taxpayer's NTI was introduced in Colombia for income tax purposes.
+The 2016 Tax Reform Act, which modified article 147 of Colombian Tax Code, limited this carry-forward to the 12 fiscal years following the year in which the tax loss accrued.
 A transitory regime was introduced, according to which tax losses generated before January 1st, 2017 will continue to be subject to the previous regime.